SyphonArch/flash1dkmeans/README.md

 Additionally, you can see that for the two-cluster algorithm, the algorithm indeed is $O(\log{n})$ - the Numba function's runtime barely grows.
 This algorithm <ins>does not use Lloyd's algorithm, but converges to a Lloyd's algorithm local minima in $O(\log{n})$ time</ins>.

-The figures below demonstrate this by comparing the squared error of the clusterings, on real and generated datasets obtained using scikit-learn.
+The figures below compare the squared error of the clusterings on real and generated datasets obtained using scikit-learn---the results demonstrate that `flash1dkmeans` indeed produces clustering results near identical to those of scikit-learn's k-means implementation.

 | | |
 --- | ---